 As a prebiotic fiber, inulin helps feed the bacteria in the gut, which works to even out the good bacteria (aka probiotics) and the bad bacteria, Gyimah explains.
 Overall, inulin and other prebiotic fibers support gut health.

 Since soluble fiber takes longer to digest, it can also help keep people fuller longer.
-"For some, inulin could relieve the symptoms of constipation by increasing the frequency of bowel movements as well as improving stool consistency," Devje tells us.
+"For some, inulin could relieve the symptoms of constipation1 by increasing the frequency of bowel movements as well as improving stool consistency," Devje tells us.

 Research shows inulin can have positive effects on overall cholesterol, LDL "bad" cholesterol, and triglyceride levels.
 "This benefit is because inulin decreases cholesterol absorption as it moves through your digestive tract," Devje explains.
-High cholesterol and triglyceride levels can increase the risks of heart disease and stroke.
+High cholesterol and triglyceride levels can increase the risks of heart disease and stroke3.

 "Metabolic syndrome is characterized by a cluster of conditions including abdominal obesity, systemic inflammation, and abnormal blood sugar and cholesterol levels," Devje says.
 Each of those conditions can increase the risk of heart disease, stroke, and type 2 diabetes.
-"Inulin has shown to help lower blood glucose and insulin levels after meals," she says, which may lower those risks.
+"Inulin has shown to help lower blood glucose and insulin levels4 after meals," she says, which may lower those risks.

 How to get more inulin in your diet.